 4. Titles and descriptions will take you far

-This may not seem like an important part of your portfolio, but – as we’ve said before – it’s crucial to justify your designs.
-They key to success on 99designs is explaining to (potential) clients why you made the design decisions that you did.
+This may not seem like an important part of your portfolio, but it’s crucial to justify your work.
+A designer’s key to success is explaining to both current and potential why you made the design decisions that you did.

-This simple explanation allows for much higher understanding and appreciation of your work and often elevates it from a pretty picture to a design that’s taken much more seriously.
+A brief explanation allows for much higher understanding and appreciation of your work and often elevates it from a pretty picture to a design that’s taken seriously.
 Don’t let your designs be taken at face value.
-Take the effort to title and describe each design and you’re sure to see some positive feedback.
+If you take the effort to edit the title and describe each design, you’re sure to see some positive feedback.